How to Use the Subgraph Studio

-Remember, while you’re going through your publishing flow, you’ll be able to push to either mainnet or Rinkeby, the testnet we support.
-If you’re a first time subgraph developer, we highly suggest you start with publishing to Rinkeby, which is free to do.
+Remember, while you’re going through your publishing flow, you’ll be able to push to either mainnet or Goerli, the testnet we support.
+If you’re a first-time subgraph developer, we highly suggest you start with publishing to Goerli, which is free to do.
 This will allow you to see how the subgraph will work in The Graph Explorer and will allow you to test curation elements.

 You’ll only be able to index data from mainnet (even if your subgraph was published to a testnet) because only subgraphs that are indexing mainnet data can be published to the network.
 This is because indexers need to submit mandatory Proof of Indexing records as of a specific block hash.
 Because publishing a subgraph is an action taken on-chain, remember that the transaction can take up to a few minutes to go through.
 Any address you use to publish the contract will be the only one able to publish future versions.
 Choose wisely!

 Subgraphs with curation signal are shown to Indexers so that they can be indexed on the decentralized network.
 You can publish subgraphs and signal in one transaction, which allows you to mint the first curation signal on the subgraph and saves on gas costs.
 By adding your signal to the signal later provided by Curators, your subgraph will also have a higher chance of ultimately serving queries.